20 Years of Exceptional Women

 - Anne McSilver, Editor and Publisher, Via Magazine (@amcsilver)

-- Janice Min, President and Chief Creative Officer, The Hollywood Reporter-Billboard Media Group (@janicemin)
+- Janice Min, strategist with Eldridge Industries and co-owner of The Hollywood Reporter-Billboard Media Group, (@janicemin)

 - Wanita Niehaus, Founder & President, Powerhaus Consultants (@WanitaNiehaus)